Towards Human Understanding of Paraphrase Types in Large Language Models: Experiments

 Humans often judge the generation as successful when prompting \gptshort\space to generate \apt{Change of Order} (82\%), \apt{Semantic Changes} (82\%), and \apt{Same Polarity Substitution} (78\%).
 In contrast, \apt{Derivational Changes} (46\%), \apt{Subordination and Nesting Changes} (38\%), and \apt {Synthetic/Analytic Subsitution} (34\%) show low success rates.
 While \apt{Change of Order} and \apt{Same Polarity Substitution} require small changes and understanding on the sentence level or of grammatical concepts, \apt{Derivational Changes} require an understanding of the parts-of-speech of the affected lexical unit. \apt{Subordination and Nesting Changes} similarly require a nuanced understanding of sentence structure and grammar.
 Consider the following example of a paraphrase using both a \apt{Derivational change} (a) and \apt{Same Polarity Substitution} (b).

 Note that for \apt{Same Polarity Substitution}, no change in sentence structure or on word level somewhere else in the sentence is necessary, i.e., the change is locally constrained and does not require understanding beyond synonym relations.
 However, changing \textit{smiling} to \textit{smiled} makes it necessary to shift the word's position, as it is now used as a verb.
 It needs to be conjugated to match the rest of the sentence, which is in the simple past tense and third person singular and requires the addition of \textit{and} to keep the sentence correct.
 The high success rate of 82\% for \apt{Semantic Changes} is surprising as a semantic shift is typically complex.
-As an example, consider:

-However, the lack of correspondence also gives the models the most leeway, as the whole grammatical structure can be exchanged.
-Additionally, the change often involves idioms and other common turns of phrases, which might be seen often in training data.

-\looseness=-1Structure-based changes present further difficulty for the model.
+But the change also often involves idioms and other common turns of phrases, which might be seen often in training data.
+Structure-based changes present further difficulty for the model.
 These changes require a deep grammatical understanding of the text.
-More complex paraphrase scenarios seem more difficult to understand for LLMs, although based on performance in the general paraphrasing task, they should be capable of handling them.

 In the general paraphrase generation task without APTs, models might seem to generate diverse paraphrases but repeatedly use a small selection of APTs that convince annotators of diversity as a form of reward hacking \cite{casper2023open}.
 One explanation could be that LLMs are more familiar with some paraphrase types than others, i.e., paraphrasing is also biased towards certain types in the training data and fine-tuning steps \cite{zhou2022paraphrase}.
-Humans use different paraphrase types in varying degrees which is reflected in human-created training data; this might explain this observation.
 Without diversity of paraphrase types in training, models might be restricted in linguistic diversity, even in cases where underrepresented paraphrase types would be advantageous, similar to how it hinders them in detection tasks \cite{zhou2022paraphrase}.

+\question{How do different prompting techniques affect the success in generating paraphrase types?} \short CoT is the most successful prompting strategy, while one-shot prompting led to the highest error rate.